CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_vitamins_minerals_vitamin_d_html.md

 For children who have started eating **solid foods**:

-Make sure your child’s diet has foods with vitamin D. Some examples of foods with vitamin D include:
+Make sure your childaÌ‚â‚¬TMs diet has foods with vitamin D. Some examples of foods with vitamin D include:

 * Some [fish](http://www.fda.gov/Food/FoodborneIllnessContaminants/Metals/ucm393070.htm) (for example, salmon or light canned tuna).
 * Eggs.
-* Vitamin D\-[fortified](/nutrition/infantandtoddlernutrition/definitions.html#fortified)  products like plain whole cow’s milk (for children 12 months and older), yogurt, cereals, and some 100% juices.
+* Vitamin D\-[fortified](/nutrition/infantandtoddlernutrition/definitions.html#fortified)  products like plain whole cowaÌ‚â‚¬TMs milk (for children 12 months and older), yogurt, cereals, and some 100% juices.

 Vitamin D supplements are another way to help children get enough vitamin D every day.
-Talk with your doctor or nurse about vitamin D at your child’s next check\-up if you have questions.
+Talk with your doctor or nurse about vitamin D at your childaÌ‚â‚¬TMs next check\-up if you have questions.

 Learn more about [vitamin D and sunlight](/nutrition/InfantandToddlerNutrition/faqs.html#ui-id-7) for your baby.